kapteyn-astro/kapteyn/SPHINX/tabarraytutorial.rst

 Function readColumns
 ....................

-A typical example of an Ascii data file is given below.
+A typical example of a text data file is given below.
 It has 3 columns and several rows of which a number of rows represent a comment.
 To experiment with tabarray functions and methods you can copy this data and store it as `testdata.txt` on disk.::

    !
-Ascii file 'testdata.txt' 12-09-2008
+ASCII file 'testdata.txt' 12-09-2008
    !
    !
 X    |   Y   |    err
    23.4    -44.12   1.0e-3
    19.32   0.211    0.332
-   # Next numbers are include als
+   # Next numbers are include as
    -22.2   44.2     3.2
    1.2e3   800      1